Jason C. Weber

 My Counseling Approach

 Good therapy is unique therapy.
 It develops in response to your issues, your mind, your strengths, your identities, and the changing conditions of your life.
 My experience allows me to improvise, shifting between leading and following in our conversations.
-I can put into words the essence of what we where are in the process, and this creates a trail map with points of interest and destinations.
+I can put into words the essence of where we are in the process, and this creates a trail map with points of interest and destinations.
 Along the trail, our focus tends to zoom in, when we talk together about you as an individual, and zoom out, when we consider the outside forces impacting your life.
 Those outside forces may be personal, or they may be widespread social legacies.
 Being a therapist who devotes energy to understanding these realities positions me to be an Ally to people with many different identities and experiences.
 Read all 8 points to describe my approach.

 More insight, less advice.